Seek Returns

 Ordinary Annuity vs. Annuity Due

-The standard FVIFA formula assumes payments occur at the end of each period (an "ordinary annuity" — most loans and bond coupons work this way).
-If payments instead occur at the beginning of each period (an "annuity due" — rent, many insurance premiums, some retirement contributions), every payment gets one extra period of compounding, and the factor becomes:
+The standard FVIFA formula assumes payments occur at the end of each period (an “ordinary annuity,” which is the default setup for most textbook savings and payment problems).
+If payments instead occur at the beginning of each period (an “annuity due,” such as rent, many insurance premiums, or some retirement contributions), every payment gets one extra period of compounding, and the factor becomes:

 FVIFAdue(r,n)=(1+r)n1r×(1+r)\text{FVIFA}_{\text{due}}(r, n) = \frac{(1 + r)^{n} - 1}{r} \times (1 + r)